kodekloudhub/certified-kubernetes-administrator-course/docs/05-Application-Lifecycle-Management/04-Commands-and-Arguments-in-Docker.md

   ```
   $ docker run ubuntu sleep 5
   ```
 - This way when the container starts it runs the sleep program, waits for 5 seconds and then exists.
-How do you make that change permenent?
+How do you make that change permanent?

   ![sleep](../../images/sleep.PNG)